exploringdata/website/content/story/rail-suicides-europe.md

 problem in Europe.

 As mentioned before the railway density would be another factor to consider.
-The main point is to show how important it is to provide context, especially when doing comparisons.
+The main point, however, is to show how important it is to provide context, especially when doing comparisons.
 Absolute and relative numbers often tell very different stories.